jackbash1/METAR-PressureConverter/README.md

 ## How to use the App

 ![App Demo](https://github.com/user-attachments/assets/8cf8d272-0192-4429-8b48-bee872d3c072)

 ***Figure Two**: Animated GIF showing a short Demo of the App working.
-It covers all buttons and possibilities for use.*
+It covers all buttons and possibilities for use.
+You can find the full version in the [Dropbox Folder](https://www.dropbox.com/scl/fo/qbtjhu3ul2aayjuqo25ej/AI7YfA3HC6LX4Cl1TsXcJOg?rlkey=51idf8gihdhonccojtxzlqkls&st=t3vzjktv&dl=0).*

 </details>